Re-shaping Post-COVID-19 Teaching and Learning: A Blueprint of Virtual-Physical Blended Classrooms in the Metaverse Era: A vision of Metaverse Classrooms

 \textbf{Navigation and Cybersickness.} Navigation is the most fundamental interaction and is the primary task when users move inside the 3D virtual environment.
-For example, users need to move from one position to another in the virtual classroom to communicate with their learning peers or adapt their viewpoint to explore unknown environments.
+For example, students need to move from one position to another and adapt their viewpoint in the virtual classroom to communicate with their learning peers.
 In physical environments, humans can navigate easily and gain consistent multisensory feedback from through from visual, proprioceptive and vestibular systems.
 In contrast, in immersive virtual environments, they cannot walk naturally due to the limitation of Metaverse devices and small workspace.
-For example, users would visually perceive moving objects while their body is still in position.
 They have to be constrained into a limited physical space, implying impossible matches between actual and virtual walking, and thus leading to unnatural sensory feedback.
-According to the sensory conflict theory~\cite{oman1990motion}, the mismatched visual and vestibular information will lead users to experience cybersickness with symptoms, such as fatigue, headache, nausea, disorientation, etc~\cite{kennedy1993simulator}.

-As there exists a significant correlation between the sickness level and user discomfort~\cite{somrak2019estimating}, failure in mitigating cybersickness would threaten the success and acceptance of the Metaverse classroom.
+According to the sensory conflict theory~\cite{oman1990motion}, the mismatched visual and vestibular information will lead users to experience cybersickness with symptoms, such as fatigue, headache, nausea, disorientation, etc. As there exists a significant correlation between the sickness level and user discomfort~\cite{somrak2019estimating}, failure in mitigating cybersickness would threaten the success and acceptance of the Metaverse classroom.
 Several technical settings are responsible for the occurrence of cybersickness, such as latency, FOV, low frame rates, inappropriate adjustment of navigation parameters~\cite{Chardonnet2020}.
-However, the user susceptibility to cybersickness is individually different.
-Solutions to ease the severity of cybersickness require more attention to individual differences, including gender, gaming experience, age, ethnic origin, \textit{etc}~\cite{Wang2021fuzzy}, for which a Metaverse classroom should pay attention to.
-The Metaverse system can acquire users' physiological signals, predict their sickness states in an individual basis~\cite{Kim2019}, and adapt the learning content and duration accordingly.
+As the user susceptibility to cybersickness is individually different, the Metaverse classroom would consider to ease the severity of cybersickness by involving individual factors such as gender, gaming experience, age, ethnic origin, \textit{etc}~\cite{Wang2021fuzzy}.